Kritim Yantra

 php artisan optimize

 Deploying Laravel on shared hosting isn’t ideal, but it’s totally doable with the right steps.
-By carefully organizing files, configuring .env
+By carefully organizing files, configuring .env, and setting permissions, you can run Laravel even on budget hosting.

 Need help?
 Drop a comment below! 👇